 Hubs finishing touch was a wonderful surprise for me!
 He made a header with a chalk board face so he could create a custom sign over the entry to my studio.

 Notwithstanding its form and function, I didn’t know Hubs had it in him to write legibly!!
 I can actually read what it says!
-Can you imagine anything better to cap off the entry to my craft studio?
+What a great way to cap off the entry to my craft studio!

-On the other side of the pocket doors, in the craft studio, we hung a North Street sign we found on one of our antiquing ventures; it actually DOES face north!
+On the other side of the pocket doors, in my sewing room, we hung a North Street sign found on one of our antiquing ventures; it actually DOES face north!
 The bottle green enamel vintage lights were another DIY.

 Our double pocket doors turned out better than I ever imagined.
 It may seem complicated, but thanks to quality hardware, it was a pretty straightforward DIY.
 We really believe that paying a little extra always pays off in the end!